So take this advice from DaveRamsey.com—tips and tactics for keeping the wolf far, far from the door:

 5. Keep savings and checking accounts at separate banks.

 If you don’t see your savings when you log into your more frequently accessed checking account, you won’t be as tempted to tap that money.
+Set up automatic saving contributions and leave that money to grow and work for you.
+In 5, 10, 15 years, you’ll thank yourself.

 6. Issue yourself an envelope filled with your monthly fun money.

 Once that cash is gone, wait until the next month for the next “fun” expenditures.
+Building wealth requires planning and discipline.
+The allowance system works for many individuals and families.

 7. Have an emergency fund.

 This is your parachute in case a job loss occurs or a huge expense pops up.
 (You should also build a fund for smaller irregular expenses like medical prescription costs or appliance repairs.)
+It’s no surprise life comes with the unexpected and these unexpected expenses can threaten your financial well-being and cause stress.
+If you’re living without an emergency fund, you’re living on the financial edge and hoping to get by without a crisis.
+A proper emergency fund provides you the security and confidence to tackle any unexpected expense life throws at you.

 8. Communicate with your lender or banker.